spoofle/spoofle/README.md

 🛍️ Shopify Engineering Intern @ NYC during Summer 2025.
 Lots of MCP and LLM experience!

 🔬 CV + Robotics Research: Still relatively new, but I'm an undergraduate researcher at UMD's [Perception and Robotics Group](https://prg.cs.umd.edu/).
 Learning lots and assisting in research about optical flow in computer vision currently, but looking to switch gears a little and focus a little more on embodied AI and robotics.
+Currently researching event camera data usage in vision saliency.

 ✍️ I write about Gen AI (particularly Gemini), computer vision, and cool research I read about on my blog [Code Meets Cognition](https://hthota.substack.com/).
 Feel free to check it out, as well as the code samples pinned below!